 In the annual dry season these contaminated water sources may be as far as several kilometers distant from the villages to which the women must return, and may require a daily walk of 1-2 hours.
 I watched 40-liter plastic drums get filled one cup at a time with brown bacteria-laden water.
 This heavy burden was then hand-carried back to the village.

 Disease from water-borne causes was rampant and unceasing, including bacterial diarrhea, hepatitis A, and typhoid fever.
 Cholera in particular takes a heavy annual toll on young children and infants.
 A single deep-water well can provide pure drinking water to an entire village of 500-2500 people.
 This virtually eliminates the spread of water-borne disease and the avoidance of morbidity and mortality associated with unsanitary water.

 A one-time investment in a deep borehole provides pure water virtually without end, even in times of severe drought.
 We pay no salaries or commissions and have less than 1% in overhead and total non-project expenses.
-With the motivation to make such a permanent change in the lives of so many, this Foundation was formed and began with person-to-person contact and solicitation of contributions.
 Our committed volunteer staff has worked with us for over 12 years.
-Since our first success we have completed 7 projects and now bring thousands of villagers pure water.
+With their help, we have completed 7 projects and now bring thousands of villagers clean water.